Axial Spondyloarthritis is an inflammatory arthritis where the main symptom is back pain

 Non-radiographic axial spondyloarthritis: Where x-ray changes are not present but you have symptoms.

 Up to 70% of people with non-radiographic axial spondyloarthritis have visible inflammation in the sacroiliac joints and/or the spine when an MRI of the back is done.
+Inflammation is the body's reaction to injury or irritation, and can cause redness, swelling and pain.

 30% of people in this group may not have any change visible on the MRI despite symptoms of back pain.
 In fact some of these patients may never show any inflammation on an MRI even if this is repeated later on in life.
 The reasons for this are still not well understood but may be due to how sensitive our methods to image the joints are.